fernandocastor/voiceProgramming/Weinmeister_2010_MSE.md

 > *"new static class factorial; main input limit; int fact; for i 1 limit; increment fact by limit; endparen; out(fact); endmain"*

-According to the authors, for this (correctly recognized) text, the recognized program would be:
+According to the authors, for this (if correctly recognized) text, the recognized program would be:

 ```
 public static class Factorial {